Javiera Carrera: Legacy

 Carrera is seen as a symbol of a Chilean woman standing up to authority like Paula Jaraquemada and Inés Suárez.
 She is still mentioned as a role model to contemporary protesters against mistreatment.

-One of the most prestigious girls-only public schools in Santiago, Chile is named after her, the Liceo A-1 Javiera Carrera (Public School A-1 Javiera Carrera).
+One of the most prestigious girls-only public schools in Santiago, Chile is named after her, the Liceo A-1 Javiera Carrera (Public High School A-1 Javiera Carrera).
 One of its most famous students is the former Chilean president, Michelle Bachelet.

 Javiera Carrera was the object of admiration during the 19th century.
 Maria Graham, Miguel Luis Amunátegui, Vicente Grez and Benjamín Vicuña Mackenna wrote works that highlighted her patriotism and the defense of her brothers, portraying her as a strong, determined and educated woman.